timmyhadwen/obsidian_vault/CM Builds/QUO2877 (EOS Cradle Electronics)/Planning Phase SR Email.md

 5. Test kit (including PC if software does not run on windows 11)
 6. Golden sample unit for validating test setup

+With the above requirements in mind, we have set the delivery date of the first 5 units as 4th December 2025.

 Project Timeline
 - PCBs purchased and received by Wed 8th October including EOS supplied parts.
 - IntelliDesign manufactures 10 PCAs.
 1 week.
 Dispatch 17th October